CUBRID/cubrid-manual/en/admin/control.rst

 |       |                                  | problem with the $CUBRID/java/jspserver.jar file.   | Try replacing it with the same CUBRID version of $CUBRID/java/jspserver.jar file. |
 +-------+----------------------------------+-----------------------------------------------------+-----------------------------------------------------------------------------------+

-The following are error messages about the errors which can be occrured when there is a problem with the connection to Java SP server including it is not started.
+The following are error messages about the errors which can be occurred when there is a problem with the connection to Java SP server including the case it is not started.
 Error messages are written to **$CUBRID/log/broker/error_log**/\ *<broker_name>_<app_server_num>*\ **.err**.

 +-------+----------------------------------+-----------------------------------------------------+------------------------------------------------------------------------------------+